thycotic/ss-docs/secret-workflow-templates/workflow-procedures/creating-new-workflow-templates/index.md

 ![1556292429746](images/1556292429746.png)

-​	A new workflow template has only one empty step by default.
+​A new workflow template has only one empty step by default.

 **Task 2:** Set up the first step: